kmstewar33/pui-homework-template/final-project:/README.md

 ![Digital Camera as Augmented Visual Perception - Website Sketch](Images/AUGI-CAM.JPG)

-This site would be a central viewing space for a final project for the Augmenting Intelligence class entitled "Digital Camera as Augmented Visual Perception" and would showcase an array of films inspired by the same prompt.
+This site would be a central viewing space for a final project for the Augmenting Intelligence class entitled "Digital Camera as Augmented Visual Perception" and would showcase an array of individual films inspired by the same prompt.
 The site would also seek to explain the concept of augmented visual perception.

 The sun in the center of the homepage would spin upon click to randomly select a video play suggestion for the user.
 Carefully placed and labeled video slots within the CSS flexbox would be important to spatially orient the multitude of videos.